akibraza91/sop-generator/README.md

-All the questions in the report by Effizient Immigration Inc.
+All the questions in report by Effizient Immigration Inc.